COALAIP/specs/README.md

 ##### The Notion of Ownership

 As can be drawn from the LCC RRM specification, a LCC RRM Right is LCC RRM Party-specific.
-In a sense that, imagine digital creators would like to distribute rights to a multitude of interested LCC RRM Parties.
+In a sense that, a Right is always specific to the Party it's provided for.
+Assume digital creators would like to distribute rights to a multitude of interested LCC RRM Parties.
 The following steps would be required:

-1. Register their Party as described in a previous sections
+1. Register their Party on a global registry as described in a previous sections
-2. Register their Creation as described in a previous section and like it to their Party ID
+2. Register their Creation on a global registry as described in a previous section and link it to their Party identifier
-3. Register a number of Rights, tailored towards the interested Party
+3. Register a number of Rights on a global registry, tailored towards the interested Party
 4. Register a RightAssignment to assign the Rights to the interested Parties

-What this implies is that while Parties and Creations (there are exceptions: Copyright transfer) are strictly limited to the act of registration, a LCC RRM Right actually has properties of ownership, allowing it to be transferred (via a LCC RRM RightsAssignment) from one LCC RRM Party to another.
+What this implies is that while the actions to perform on Parties and Creations (there is one exception: a Copyright transfer) are strictly limited to the act of registration, a LCC RRM Right actually has properties of ownership, allowing it to be transferred (via a LCC RRM RightsAssignment) from one LCC RRM Party to another.

 Furthermore, a LCC RRM Creation is not limited to a single LCC RRM Right.
 In fact, there can be as many LCC RRM Rights attached to a Creation as a LCC RRM Party wants.
-Since licensing information is stored in a LCC RRM Right though, note that a LCC RRM Right that has for example a CreativeCommons license attached to it cannot be transferred, as the LCC RRM Creation is then owned collectively by everyone under the terms the license states.
-Still there could be other LCC RRM Rights attached to that LCC RRM Creation defining additional rights (additional as in: rights that grand more freedom in the usage of the LCC RRM Creation than everybody already has with the CreativeCommons license).
+Since licensing information is stored in a LCC RRM Right though some edge cases need to be considered:

+1. If specific software licenses are attached to a Right (e.g CreativeCommons, MIT, Apache, GPL), then this means that the Right expresses a licensing agreement between the issuer of the Right and the commons, meaning that an arbitrary transfer (or RightsAssignment) to an Individual/Organization must not take place.
+To handle this edge case, it is planed to have a special Identity symbolizing the commons, a Right can transferred to in this case.
+Additionally, once a Creation has been licensed under such license, Rights with licenses that conflict with a commons license must not be issued.

+- TODO: Maybe there are more edge cases?

 #### Proposed Transformation

-Transforming the LCC RRM Rights model poses some challenges:
+Transforming the LCC RRM Rights model poses some challenges.
+According to the LCC RRM specification:

 - A LCC RRM Right object can both represent copyright as well as licensing information
-- In the LCC RRM specification, a LCC RRM Right can be a SourceRight, SuperSeededRight as well as a RightSet.
+- A LCC RRM Right can be a SourceRight, SuperSeededRight as well as a RightSet.

-In order to allow for Rights to be atomicly transferrable units, we hence decided to ignore these requirements for now and purely focus on the right being a transferrable container for specific licensing information.
+In order to allow for Rights to be atomicly transferrable units, we hence decided to ignore the latter requirement for now and purely focus on the Right being a transferrable container for specific licensing information.

 Since we weren't able to find an appropriate RDF schema to model the LCC RRM Right, we're proposing a schema that consolidates the requirements given in: